freeCodeCampGuam/FreeCodeCampGuamHelp/Python/FirstCog.md

 API stands for Application program interface.
 An API allows for applications to talk with each other.

-Many web APIs return results in JSON format like this result from the [Chuck Norris Jokes API](http://www.icndb.com/api/)
+Many web APIs return results in JSON format like this result from the [Chuck Norris Jokes API](http://www.icndb.com/api/).
+We will be using this API for this tutorial.
 ```json
 { "type": "success", "value": { "id": 233, "joke": "When Bruce Banner gets mad, he turns into the Hulk.
 When the Hulk gets mad, he turns into Chuck Norris.", "categories": [] } }
 ```
-Getting a response like this means we don't have to go digging through html that may change when the webpage changes.
+Responses like this are much easier to deal with because we don't have to go digging through all the html that may change when the webpage changes.

 In order to make a call to an API we will need to import aiohttp (not requests because that blocks).
 ```py